seokyim8/tavily_project/README.md

 First Commit

+<h2>Objective:</h2>

-<h2>Objective: Create a personalized game recommendation webpage.</h2>
+To create a personalized game recommendation webpage using Tavily, OpenAI, Langraph, and Django.

 <h2>How to Use</h2>

 1) Clone the repository and add the python file "env.py" under the backend/agents directory (include your API keys to Tavily and OpenAI)